TL-X-org/TL-V_Projects/README.md

 # About this Repo

-This repo is a starting-point for folks interested in getting involved in TL-Verilog-related projects (for h/w people and s/w people).
+This repo is a starting-point for folks interested in getting involved in TL-Verilog-related projects (for h/w folks and s/w folks).

 # Learning Resources for TL-Verilog